 “My offer still stands: freedom and riches for Michael’s last breath.
 It’s just one death, girl.
 He’s no deity—they’re much better in bed, by the way.
 Unfortunately, you’re still the only one who can get close enough to that damn ship.”

 The woman sighed, impatient.
 “You think this is magic?
 Look out the window at the burning, Harriet.
-What can your little sex toy do to stop this?”
+What can your little toy do to stop this?”

 A blaze of magical fire whipped through Harriet’s chest and she fell to the ground screaming.
 When she looked up, the woman was gone again and Harriet was totally alone.

 Michael had to die.
+It was that simple.

 The next day, Harriet turned Gemma’s question over in her mind as she rocketed through the hazy atmosphere and into space in Michael’s personal shuttle.
 Harriet meant to look down once the transporter left the atmosphere, but her eyes were drawn immediately to the stars above the fire smoke, and then the moon and then the ship as it loomed closer and closer out the port window.
 It really was magnificent.
-As everyone already knew, the ship was shaped like a hollow virus, and Harriet marveled at the familiar details: the nuclear weapons ports, the separate floating pleasure ships full of frozen service workers, the “outdoor” bicycling track and outer rainforest shell.
+As everyone already knew, the ship was shaped like a hollow virus, and Harriet marveled at the familiar details: the nuclear weapons ports, the separate floating pleasure ships full of frozen service workers, the “outdoor” bicycling track, and outer rainforest shell.
 Harriet laughed at the unexpected beauty of the real thing and took a deep breath; the air tasted so electric in space.

-Harriet almost activated her wrist band then to kill him, but she looked down at earth instead.
+Harriet almost activated her wrist band then to kill him, but she looked down at Earth instead.
 She’d forgotten to do this on the shuttle.

 After 10 long minutes, they stopped in a room with what looked like 100 tanning beds, and Michael began undressing.
 Harriet tried to avert her eyes from his shriveled pale chest by studying the rest of the room.
 On closer inspection, the metal beds were more like sealed cold pods, and all but Michael’s bed and one other were humming and beeping.
 Strange.
-There was no way this was where the men slept, though.
+There was no way this was where the men slept, Harriet reasoned.